johnath/beep/tests/README.md

   * Does not test whether actual sound output happened.
-The different frequency might help a human detect a different melody, but that is no replacement for a properly automatted test.
+The different frequency might help a human detect a different melody, but that is no replacement for a properly automated test.

 Devices